-Faculty/Biological Child Instructional Policy
+Faculty/First-Degree Family Member Instructional Policy

-Note: All faculty are strongly advised to councel his/her first-degree family member to take a class with another faculty as an option to this policy in order to avoid the appearance of a conflict of interest.
+Note: All faculty are strongly advised to councel his/her first-degree family member (including biological child and/or relatives) to take a class with another faculty as an option to this policy in order to avoid the appearance of a conflict of interest.
 It is Diné College academic policy that a faculty may provide instructional family member with the understanding that faculty members are ethically required to treat all students equally when dispensing scheduled professional instructions.
 Faculty and student have a responsibility to disclose the scenario to the relevant School Dean and the Office of the Registrar.
 The faculty member will provide a course grade accordingly for inclusion as other scheduled instructional reporting.
 A School Dean monitoring arrangement may be implemented, if needed and requested by the faculty.
 Conversely, a first-degree family member instructional arrangement is a routine, normal student teaching, learning protocol, and applicable academic policy and procedures prevail.

-General Grade Appeal
+Academic Grade Appeal